 Telematics includes positioning technologies and GPS systems which are used to set locations and positions of the probes inside the soil.

-How can we achieve sustainable agriculture with smart agriculture system?
+How can we achieve sustainable agriculture with a smart agriculture system?

-Sustainable agriculture is a term used to describe the way of farming which is done sustainably to fulfil the needs of present and saving for future generations.
-Over the years, the soil fertility and nutrition value get decreased hence affects the crop growth.
+Sustainable agriculture is a term used to describe the way of farming which is done sustainably to fulfil the needs of the present and save for future generations.
+Over the years, the soil fertility and nutrition value get decreased hence affecting the crop growth.
 If we continue using the soil without taking care, it will lose the ability to grow crops.
 Therefore to save the agricultural land for future generations, it is necessary to take good care of the soil.

 Significance of smart agriculture

 The population of the world is estimated at around 7.58 billion on world population day, i.e. 11 July 2020.
 With the increase in the population, the rise in food growth becomes a necessity.
 It makes it essential that changes in traditional farming should be made.
 These changes can be adopted with smart agriculture.
 Mixing the latest IOT technologies with traditional agriculture practices can make farming much more efficient and fulfilling.